ecomfe/react-hooks/packages/hover/docs/useHover.md

 function useHover(options: HoverOptions = {}): [boolean, HoverCallbacks]
 ```

-The `delay` options is default to `0`, with a value less than or equals to 0 hover state will change immediately on mouse enter and leave.
+The `delay` option is default to `0`, with a value less than or equals to 0 hover state will change immediately on mouse enter and leave.

 <code src='./demo/useHover.tsx'>